-New Transfer Student: Sasaki transfers to Kitago in Chapter 62.
-She apparently ends up to a different sophomore class than Kyon, Haruhi, Yuki and Koizumi's.
+- New Transfer Student: Sasaki transfers to Kitago in Chapter 62.
+She apparently ends up in a different sophomore class than Kyon, Haruhi, Yuki and Koizumi's.

-Power Nullifier/Weirdness Censor: It is revealed in Chapter 44, that this is her power.
-She controls probability in a way that if she's there to observe it, anything she doesn't think is possible, isn't.
+- Power Nullifier: Mixed with Weirdness Censor.
+It is revealed in Chapter 44, that this is her power.
+She controls probability in a way that if she's there to personally observe it, anything she doesn't think is possible, isn't.
 This is directly exploited when the enemy esper organization makes her watch when they hire a bunch of Yakuza to jump Kyon and Yuki so they are unable to use any of the supernatural powers and weapons both of them usually utilize in combat.

 A general description about Fujiwara's personality, motivations, etc.

 - Enemy Mine: He is once forced to save Kyon from being Ret-Gone.